Dance the Night Away (The Mavericks song): Commercial performance

 In North America, "Dance the Night Away" became a minor hit on the American and Canadian country charts.
-In the US, it peaked at number 63 on the Billboard Hot Country Songs chart, while it Canada, it reached number 72 on the RPM Country 100.
+In the US, it peaked at number 63 on the Billboard Hot Country Singles & Tracks chart, while it Canada, it reached number 72 on the RPM Country 100.
 In March 1998, the song picked up airplay in the Netherlands, attaining peaks of number 23 on the Dutch Top 40 and number 25 on the Single Top 100.

 Following its official European release in April, the song charted in Ireland and the United Kingdom.
 It the latter country, the single debuted at number nine on the UK Singles Chart, spent three weeks rising and falling in the top 10, then peaked at number four on May 24, 1998.
 It went on to spend a further 13 weeks in the top 100, and at the end of the year, it was ranked as the UK's 26th-highest-selling hit.
-The British Phonographic Industry (BPI) awarded the record a Platinum certification in April 2020 for sales and streaming figures of over 600,000.
+The British Phonographic Industry (BPI) awarded the record a platinum certification in April 2020 for sales and streaming figures of over 600,000.
 In Ireland, it debuted on the Irish Singles Chart on April 30 and reached number nine.
 It also charted in Germany, where it rose to number 66 for two weeks in late July 1998.

 "Dance the Night Away" is the Mavericks' most popular song.
 During his interview with Songwriter, Malo said that he was shocked by the song's success, but he also felt that it was not the band's best work.
 He claimed that although he did not despise the song, he felt its success prevented people from investigating the band and their music much further.
 However, he ultimately decided that he was content with the "beautiful" results of the song's fame.